MoniMurray/piano-teacher/README.md

 Including a Hamburger drop-down navigation menu took some additional upskilling, and styling the hamburger and it's drop-down menu took time to perfect.
 I initially used another of my repositories to work on coding the navigation bar, following instructions from codepen.io, before bringing the code into my Project to fine-tune within the pages of my site.

-I have tested the site and all links contained within the site on PC, on Chrome, Edge and Firefox, on ipad, and on Samsumg Galaxy and iPhone 13 mobile phones.
+I have tested the site and all links contained within the site on desktop - on Chrome, Edge and Firefox - on ipad, and on Samsumg Galaxy and iPhone 13 pro mobile phones.
 Testing initially showed no bugs, but the iphone 13 screen size displayed the Website logo split with the word 'Teacher' dropping below the hero image.
 I expanded the media query originally set to max-width 375px up to 385px to fix this issue.

 I have tested the functionality of the Form, ensuring that where 'required' information or input has not been provided by the user, that the user is prompted to include that information before they can submit the form.
 The form's submission goes to the [CI](https://formdump.codeinstitute.net/), has been tested, and is fully functional.

-Each of the site's pages work well and are responsive on different sized devices, from small-screen at max-width 320px to mid-screen at max-width 768px to larger laptop size and pc.
+Each of the site's pages work well and are responsive on different sized devices, from small-screen at max-width 320px to mid-screen at max-width 768px to larger laptop size and desktop.

 ## Validator Testing

 ### HTML

 First pass through W3C validator returned an error in the meta element where the 'name' and 'content' attributes were incorrectly assigned.
-Fixed.
+Fixed by correctly assigning both attributes and their values.

 Following the inclusion of the Hamburger menu, the W3C validator returned an error relating to the list elements containing the navigation anchor elements.
 Fixed by adding an unordered list element as a parent to these list elements.

-No errors were subsequently returned when passing through the official W3C HTML validator
+No errors were subsequently returned when passing through the official W3C HTML validator.
 ![W3C Validation Screenshot](/assets/images/README-screenshots/w3c-validator-check.png)

 ### CSS